aishwaryagowdac/aishwaryagowdac/README.md

 I am a passionate Network and Cybersecurity enthusiast specializing in Network security, socket programming in python, and a VMware certified professional, with a Bachelor's degree in Electronics and Communications Engineering from Visvesvaraya Technological University, Karanataka.

-📚 Continuous Learning:
-I am currently immersed in exploring the intricacies of cybersecurity techniques and am constantly sharpening my skills to contribute meaningfully to the cybersecurity ecosystem.
+📚 I am currently immersed in exploring the intricacies of cybersecurity techniques and am constantly sharpening my skills to contribute meaningfully to the cybersecurity ecosystem.
 Seeking to work together on projects that enhance the security around us and defend the digital frontier.

 🔗 GitHub Repositories:
 Explore my repositories to find a collection of projects, scripts, and tools centered around network and security.